leannejdong/leannejdong/README.md

 My name is Leanne Dong.
 Here is my brief outdated [CV](https://github.com/leannejdong/briefCV).
 Hi, I am a independent IT lead with a Maths PhD (USYD) and two postdoc fellowship in Computer Science.
 I provide a wide range of IT services, from software development to IT infrastructure planning, transformation.
+As per 29th  2025, I am delighted to say I am reopen to contracting!

 * Key skills: C++, Linux, dabbling hardware, networking specialist IT infrastructure